transcendingdigital/MFDetroit2013_Kinect_GreenScreen_PhotoKiosk/README.md

 Maker Faire Detroit 2013 Kinect Green Screen Photo Kiosk
 ==============================

 This kiosk application was created for Maker Faire Detroit 2013 to accompany two tablet based email kiosks.
 This project is in no way affiliated with The Henry Ford or Maker Faire.
 It was an independent project.
 The experience will be deployed in the exhibit space on a Dell Optiplex 790, Phillips 42 inch monitor, and the Kinect For Windows sensor.

-A device independent html5 kiosk for emailing user photos taken in an exhibit space.
-Integrates with Drupal 7 or a local web server.
-Most development on this project has been tested under ios5, ios6, Firefox, IE, and Chrome.
-This is a reactive application, so it resizes itself to fit the screen area available on the device.

 Kinect Hardware
 --------------------------------------------------